theship/jubu_site/docs/blog/posts/creating-developer-content.md

 In startups, the first content created for developers is usually an interface specification.
 Without this content there is no interface.
 Without this programmatic knowledge, discovery is a matter of querying and guessing.
 Engineers know this and are ready to document their programming interfaces at the source.

 The next content often developed in the startup comes from a product manager.
 This manager should know the market, the user, and has set the requirements for the engineering team.
-Team.
 They also have presentation skills that allow them to create content.
 This content is often limited to the system required by the product manager, however.
 Their experience is in the product, not in usage workflows.

 Often, sales engineers and professional services folks are working away unbeknownst to colleagues who want to raise the visibility of internal expertise.
 They have a lot of expertise.
 For a couple of reasons, this knowledge does not translate into content.
 One reason is because they are so busy creating collateral for individual customers.
 An even more insidious misunderstanding is behind this fallow knowledge: a concern with leaking intellectual property, trade secrets, and proprietary processes, all of which should not be given away for free.